DocGo (NASDAQ:DCGO) Announces Quarterly Earnings Results

 Hedge Funds Weigh In On DocGo

-Large investors have recently made changes to their positions in the company.
-Federated Hermes Inc. bought a new position in shares of DocGo during the third quarter worth approximately $29,000.
-Royal Bank of Canada increased its stake in shares of DocGo by 226.3% during the first quarter.
-Royal Bank of Canada now owns 3,263 shares of the company’s stock worth $30,000 after purchasing an additional 2,263 shares during the period.
-Wells Fargo & Company MN increased its stake in shares of DocGo by 320.1% during the fourth quarter.
-Wells Fargo & Company MN now owns 6,192 shares of the company’s stock worth $44,000 after purchasing an additional 4,718 shares during the period.
-State of Wyoming acquired a new stake in DocGo during the fourth quarter worth approximately $50,000.
-Finally, Amundi acquired a new stake in DocGo during the fourth quarter worth approximately $60,000.
-Institutional investors own 36.88% of the company’s stock.
+Large investors have recently made changes to their positions in the stock.
+Federated Hermes Inc. bought a new position in shares of DocGo in the third quarter worth $29,000.
+Royal Bank of Canada boosted its holdings in shares of DocGo by 226.3% in the first quarter.
+Royal Bank of Canada now owns 3,263 shares of the company’s stock worth $30,000 after acquiring an additional 2,263 shares during the period.
+Wells Fargo & Company MN boosted its holdings in shares of DocGo by 320.1% in the fourth quarter.
+Wells Fargo & Company MN now owns 6,192 shares of the company’s stock worth $44,000 after acquiring an additional 4,718 shares during the period.
+State of Wyoming bought a new position in shares of DocGo in the fourth quarter worth $50,000.
+Finally, Amundi bought a new position in shares of DocGo in the fourth quarter worth $60,000.
+36.88% of the stock is owned by institutional investors.

 About DocGo